Geeks-Sid/Geeks-Sid/README.md

 ### Feelings
 - I give a damn, about how you feel, how i make you feel and how you made me feel, and i remember every little detail, good and bad.
-- Please ask me out for a cup of coffee, you will have a great conversation, I am quite honest (sometimes brutally, but trying to work on that) with my replies.
+- Please ask me out for a cup of coffee, you will have a great conversation, I am sincere with my replies.

 ### How to reach me
 [siddhesh [at] upenn.edu](mailto:siddhesh@upenn.edu)